 Can Anyone Get Implants?

-Generally, anybody healthy enough to have a routine dental extraction or oral surgery can be considered for dental implants.
+Generally, anybody healthy enough to have a routine oral surgery can be considered for dental implants.
 You want to have healthy gums and enough bone to support the implant.
 You must have good oral hygiene and maintain regular dental visits.
 Heavy smokers, those struggling with uncontrolled chronic disorders like diabetes or heart disease, people who’ve had radiation therapy to the head and neck, need to be assessed on an individual basis.
 If you’re considering dental implants, give us a call to see if they are right for you.

 Does Insurance Cover the Cost of Dental Implants?